qvr/nonraid/README.md

 As the driver is not intended to be used manually, normally the UnRAID UI makes sure it doesn't do things which cause driver issues, but manually these are easy to run into:
 * Unassigning same slot twice increases disk missing counter twice, causing the array to enter TOO_MANY_MISSING_DISKS state - this requires driver reload to reset: `modprobe -r nonraid && modprobe nonraid super=/nonraid.dat` or `nmdctl reload`
 * Same goes for many other internal state counters - best practise seems to be to always reload the driver after a single array operation
+* `nmdctl` tries to handle these driver issues either automatically or by warning the user to reload the driver if an inconsistent state is detected

 ## Caveats
 - This is just a forked open-source `md_unraid` driver for those who are interested in DIY - it simply handles the array and parity.
 You have to manually handle importing disks directly via the driver management interface, starting with the correct parameters, doing necessary reconstructions/checks, monitoring the array state from /proc/nmdstat etc.